 Now, this is the major mistake that everyone does.
 If you do not track your expenses then you tend to spend more.
 Hence it leads to extra costs than you planned.
 To track this record you can maintain your daily diary or a record book.
 But, now some will also think this idea of caring a record book is so boring as well as hectic to do.

 Then, let me suggest a more flexible way to you so that you can track the daily expenses without any difficulties.
 Many applications are available to track your budgets like Tripcoin, Spent, Trail Wallet, Spendee and Mint, etc. Even you can do all the payments online via CREDIT CARDS.
 Credit cards are as easy as punching some buttons and you can get a statement from your credit card provider.

 No one likes a back pain

-The heading might sound awkward to you, but it is my personal experience that when you carry excessive baggage it might give you back pain.
+The heading might sound awkward to you.
+But it is my personal experience that when you carry excessive baggage it might give you back pain.
 Therefore my suggestion is to pack only those things which are necessary.
-There is a funny example for you my cousin brother and sister-in-law went on their honeymoon and my sister-in-law packed two giant suitcases for the trip, my poor brother who was responsible for carrying those suitcases had a back pain by the end of the trip.
+There is a funny example for you my cousin brother and sister-in-law went on their honeymoon.
+My sister-in-law packed two giant suitcases for the trip.
+In result, my poor brother who was responsible for carrying those suitcases had a back pain by the end of the trip.
 He didn’t even enjoy the trip because he was always tired from the labour he put to carry those suitcases.